Elio Chacón: '¡La tengo!'

 During the 1962 season, New York Mets center fielder Richie Ashburn and Chacón frequently found themselves colliding in the outfield.
 When Ashburn went for a catch, he would scream, "I got it!
 I got it!" only to run into the 160-pound Chacón, who spoke only Spanish.
 Ashburn learned to yell, "¡La tengo! ¡La tengo!" which is "I've got it" in Spanish.
 In a later game, Ashburn happily saw Chacón backing off.
 He relaxed, positioned himself to catch the ball, and was instead run over by 200-pound left fielder Frank Thomas, who understood no Spanish and had missed a team meeting that proposed using the words "¡La tengo!" as a way to avoid outfield collisions.
 After getting up, Thomas asked Ashburn, "What the hell is a Yellow Tango?".
 The band Yo La Tengo gets its name from this baseball anecdote.

+Statistics

 Chacón led the Mets in stolen bases in their inaugural season of 1962, but then never appeared in the major leagues again.
 His professional career continued through 1971.
 In the majors, he was a .232 career hitter with 143 hits, four home runs, 28 RBI, 49 runs, and 20 stolen bases in 228 games played.